bvandewe/cml-cloud-manager/docs/index.md

-# Welcome to CML Cloud Manager
+# Welcome to Lablet Cloud Manager

 > A production-ready reference implementation for managing, monitoring, and operating CML Workers with real-time updates, background processing, and role-based access control.